-- Residency Training Site RACs (Appendix B) oversee residency programs and residents at a specific training site. - Composed of: - RPD(s) for UB SPPS residency programs at that training site. - Residency program preceptors (appointed by the RPD) for residency programs at that training site. - Other health care practitioners (appointed by the RPD) directly involved in the training of the resident - Purpose: - Provide guidance to residents and residency preceptors on issues relating to residency training. - Provide direct oversight of current pharmacy residents so as to: - Monitor resident progress as it relates to progress towards achievement of program objectives. - Ensure residents successfully complete their residency program. - Oversee existing residency programs to ensure: - Adherence to university and/or site policies and procedures. - Adherence to ASHP accreditation guidelines. - Maintenance to ASHP accreditation status. - Oversee preceptor selection and development (Appendix A). - Facilitate the planning and accreditation of residency program(s) at that training site including a formal, annual review of the residency program. - Meetings: - Residency Training Site RAC meetings will be scheduled at least quarterly. - Primary purpose: - To critically review resident progress with respect to clinical, teaching, and research activities, and resident professionalism. - Minutes from Residency Training Site RAC meetings will be documented and circulated to all committee members.
+- Residency Training Site RACs (Appendix B) oversee residency programs and residents at a specific training site. - Composed of: - o Residency Program Directors (RPDs) for UB SPPS residency programs at that training site. - o Residency program preceptors (appointed by the RPD) for residency programs at that training site. - Other health care practitioners (appointed by the RPD) directly involved in the training of the resident - Purpose: - o Provide guidance to residents and residency preceptors on issues relating to residency training. - o Provide direct oversight of current pharmacy residents so as to: - Monitor resident progress as it relates to progress towards achievement of program objectives. - Ensure residents successfully complete their residency program. - Oversee existing residency programs to ensure: - Adherence to university and/or site policies and procedures. - Adherence to ASHP accreditation guidelines. - Maintenance to ASHP accreditation status. - Oversee preceptor selection and development (Appendix A). - o Facilitate the planning and accreditation of residency program(s) at that training site including a formal, annual review of the residency program. - Meetings: - o Residency Training Site RAC meetings will be scheduled at least quarterly. - Primary purpose: - To critically review resident progress with respect to clinical, teaching, and research activities, and resident professionalism.

-- Residency Training Site RAC meetings shall conduct a formal review of the program at least annually which shall include an evaluation of the degree to which the program is meeting their stated program purpose. - Relationship to UB SPPS RAC: - Each RPD shall act as the liaison between the UB SPPS RAC and their respective Residency Training Site RAC to ensure a two-way exchange of information between the Site RAC and the UB SPPS RAC.
-This shall be accomplished in a variety of ways, including, but not limited to: - Disseminating the UB SPPS RAC meeting minutes to the Site RAC members and/or providing UB SPPS RAC meeting summaries at each Site RAC meeting - Providing updates regarding the activities of the Site RAC to the UB SPPS RAC at each meeting - Providing updates regarding resident progress at each UB SPPS RAC meeting - Providing updates regarding the appointment of new preceptors and reappointment of existing preceptors to the UB SPPS RAC (appendix A)
+- Minutes from Residency Training Site RAC meetings will be documented and circulated to all committee members. - Residency Training Site RAC meetings shall conduct a formal review of the program at least annually which shall include an evaluation of the degree to which the program is meeting their stated program purpose. - Relationship to UB SPPS PTAC: - o Each RPD shall act as the liaison between the UB SPPS PTAC and their respective Residency Training Site RAC to ensure a two-way exchange of information between the Site RAC and the UB SPPS PTAC.
+This shall be accomplished in a variety of ways, including, but not limited to: - Disseminating the UB SPPS PTAC meeting minutes to the Site RAC members and/or providing UB SPPS PTAC meeting summaries at each Site RAC meeting - Providing updates regarding the activities of the Site RAC to the UB SPPS PTAC at each meeting - Providing updates regarding resident progress at each UB SPPS PTAC meeting - Providing updates regarding the appointment of new preceptors and reappointment of existing preceptors to the UB SPPS PTAC (appendix A)